zabertech/zaber-examples/src/motion_input_shaping/input_shaper_types.md

 | $1.0T$       | $\frac\{3K^2}{1+3K+3K^2+K^3}$ |
 | $1.5T$       | $\frac\{K^3}{1+3K+3K^2+K^3}$  |

 In addition to the longer move times due to the increased shaper duration, each impulse increases the number of commands that need to be sent to the controller to set up the stream.
-This additional communication overhead will increase the delay before the start of the move.
+This additional communication overhead will increase the delay before the start of a move.

 ### Summary of Shaper Types